Planning for What You Need Along the Way

 Get the latest updates on how COVID-19 may impact your cancer care plan and precautions you can take to stay safe.4

 - Centers for Disease Control and Prevention.
-Guide to staying well while staying at home. https://www.cdc.gov/cancer/survivors/staying-well-at-home.htm.
-Updated March 26, 2020.
+Taking Care of Your Body. https://www.cdc.gov/howrightnow/taking-care/index.html.
+Updated May 26, 2023.
 Accessed